Mirow

 Mirow (/de/) is a town in the district of Mecklenburgische Seenplatte in southern Mecklenburg-Vorpommern, Germany.

-Name (Etymology)
+Etymology

 "Mir" in Slavonic languages means "peace" or "glory".
 The name "Mirow" was derived from "villa mirowe", translating as "location of peace".

 Geography

 Mirow lies in the middle of the Mecklenburg Lake District (Mecklenburgische Seenplatte) on the southern shore of Lake Mirow, which is connected to the Müritz and the Havel by a system of lakes, rivers, and canals.
 There are several more lakes on the territory of this municipality.
 The neighboring towns of Diemitz, Fleeth, Granzow, Peetsch, and Starsow were incorporated into the town in 2004 and are now part of the municipality.

 Town division

 The following districts belong to the town of Mirow: